Dhaka Senior Division Football League: Undefeated teams

 1992 : Abahani Limited Dhaka finished the league season as undefeated champions for the third time in its history.
 They played a total of 19 matches (18 wins and 1 draw), scored 53 goals and conceded 9.
 With 37 points they had four points more than runners-up Mohammedan SC.
 Their only draw in the league came in the round 18 against Mohammedan SC (1–1), the goalscorers were Boris Kuznetsov for Mohammedan and Mamun Joarder for Abahani.

 1994 : Abahani Limited Dhaka were crowned undefeated league champions for the fourth time in its history.
 The team captained by Monem Munna, played 18 matches (10 wins 8 draws), scored 33 and conceded 8.
-They finished the season with 28 points which was 3 more than runners-up Muktijoddha SKC.
+They finished the season with 28 points which was 3 more than runners-up Muktijoddha Sangsad KC.